svbmicro/SameNameInSearch/README.md

 I think everebody are checking for the same names objects in MSTR or search work like on screenshot.
 ![Same name](https://github.com/svbmicro/SameNameInSearch/blob/master/Samename.PNG)

-I made sure that it is not so and I must create checking script.
+I made sure that it is not so and I must create a check script.

 There are two scripts in repository. procedure.java - java code for command manager,